stacs-srg/valipop/docs/usage/configuration/input-reference.md

 ### 2D Doubly Enumerated Data

 The data is a 2D table with both row and columns representing enumerated values.
 The first column specifies the enumerated value for each rows and the `LABELS` meta field specifies the enumerated value of each column.
-The values represent probabilites and each row should sum to one.
+The values represent probabilities and each row should sum to one.

 The following shows 2D enumerated data for the property [`annotations/occupation/change/male/`](#annotationsoccupationchangemale) (proportion of occupations males change to for each current occupation).